 The difference between the carrying value and the redemption value (defined as the higher of \$1.50, \$2.00 and \$7.00 or the underlying fair market value of the Company's Class A Common Stock, respectively) of the Series A and Series B Redeemable Preferred Stock with warrants exercisable for Class A Common Stock and the Series D Convertible Redeemable Preferred Stock was being accreted using the effective interest method through the earliest redemption date (December 31, 2000, December 31, 2000 and January 1, 2001, respectively).
-In accordance with its original terms, immediately prior to the closing of the November Offering, each share of Series A Preferred Stock and Series B Preferred Stock, through the exercise of warrants and redemption of preferred stock in connection therewith, and each share of Series D Preferred Stock automatically converted into one share of Class A Common Stock.
+In accordance with its original terms, immediately prior to the closing of the November Offering, each share of Series A Preferred Stock and Series B Preferred Stock, through the exercise of warrants and redemption of preferred stock in connection therewith, and each share of Series D Preferred Stock.